hychen/hyexec/README.md

 or remove a option.

 ```
-ls.$opts 'a', 'l', false # remove -a -l from options.
+ls.$opts a:off, l:off # remove -a -l from options.
 ls.$command!             # ls
 ```